hamim442/High-Travel/journals/gerry_villoslado.md

 ## Gerry's Journal

+### Tuesday 8/20

+Incorporated Nav (h/t Maximus) and MainPage into the app.
+Merge requested the initial draft, which looks clean and neat now.

 ### Monday 8/19

 Resolved a conflict whereby someone had erroneously uploaded to main Nav and MainPage components.
 Worked on the new MainPage.